Dodge Caravan: Crash test results

 The 1996–2000 Dodge Grand Caravan received a "Marginal" rating in the Insurance Institute for Highway Safety's 40 mph offset test.
 The structural performance and restraints were graded "Acceptable", but the foot injuries were very high.

-In the NHTSA crash tests, it received 4 stars for the driver and front passenger in the frontal impact.
-In the side-impact test, it received 5 stars for the driver, and 3 stars for the rear occupant, and resulted in a fuel leak that could cause a fire hazard.
+In the NHTSA crash tests, it received four stars for the driver and front passenger in the frontal impact.
+In the side-impact test, it received five stars for the driver, and three stars for the rear occupant, and resulted in a fuel leak that could cause a fire hazard.

 Concepts

-Other plans for this generation included three minivan concepts to be made in the Windsor Assembly, the Dodge Caravan R/T, Voyager XG, and the Chrysler Pacifica 1999 concept.
+Other plans for this generation included three minivan concepts to be made in the Windsor Assembly: the Dodge Caravan R/T, Voyager XG, and the Chrysler Pacifica 1999 concept.
 The Caravan R/T (originally ESS) was to include the most powerful engine ever for a minivan, rated at 325 hp.
 It had large air intakes and driving lights in the front bumper, a brushed aluminum instrument panel, racing-style pedals, and black and white rubber flooring.
 The Voyager XG was more rugged, featured a diesel engine and manual transmission, and included many outdoor amenities, such as a built-in ice pack.
 The Chrysler Pacifica, based on the Town & Country, was more luxurious, had power leather seats and footrests, overhead bins, lighting, an LHS grille, and roof-long skylights.
-The Pacifica was not introduced in 2004, based on the fifth-generation Caravan, except that it became a crossover SUV rather than a minivan; the nameplate was eventually applied to a minivan in 2016.
+The Pacifica nameplate was introduced on a production crossover SUV in 2004; this model would be retired in 2008, and the nameplate would return on a minivan in 2016.

 Easy-Out Roller Seats

 In 1995, Dodge introduced a system of seats to simplify installation, removal, and re-positioning, marketed as Easy-Out Roller Seats.
 When installed, the seats are latched to floor-mounted strikers.
 When unlatched, eight rollers lift each seat, allowing it to be rolled fore and aft.
 Tracks have locator depressions for rollers, to simplify installation.
 Ergonomic levers at the seatbacks release the floor latches single-handedly, without tools, and raise the seats onto the rollers in a single motion.
 Additionally, seatbacks were designed to fold forward.
 Seat roller tracks are permanently attached to the floor and seat stanchions are aligned, facilitating the longitudinal rolling of the seats.
 Bench seat stanchions were moved inboard to reduce bending stress in the seat frames, allowing them to be lighter.

 When configured as two and three-person benches (available through Generation IV), the Easy Out Roller Seats could be unwieldy.
 Beginning in 2000, second and third-row seats became available in a 'quad' configuration – bucket or captain chairs in the second row and a third-row three-person 50/50 split "bench" – with each section weighing under 50 lb.
 The Easy-out system remained in use through Generation V – where certain models featured a two-person bench and the under-floor compartments from the Stow'n Go system.

-All the rebadged nameplate variants of the Chrysler minivans use the Easy Out Roller Seats on their second-row seating, whereas not the Stow and Go system.